 Elite Capital & Co.
 Limited Strengthens Its Global Standing by Joining the China-Britain Business Council

-LONDON, UNITED KINGDOM, March 5, 2024 /EINPresswire.com/ -- Mr. George Matharu, President of Elite Capital & Co.
+LONDON, March 05, 2024 (GLOBE NEWSWIRE) -- Mr. George Matharu, President of Elite Capital & Co.
 Limited, announced today that Elite Capital & Co. has become a full member of the China-Britain Business Council (“CBBC”).

 “Elite Capital & Co.
 Limited joining as an active member of the China-Britain Business Council strengthens its economic, political and financial influence in the world, and achieves its vision of supporting government projects through the Government Future Financing 2030 Program,” Mr. George Matharu said.